jogendra/jogendra.github.io/_posts/2021-01-03-import-cycles-in-golang-and-how-to-deal-with-them.md

 imports import-cycle-example/p1: import cycle not allowed
 ```

+This error clearly indicates the presence of a circular dependency between `p1` and `p2`.

 ### Import Cycles Are Bad Design

 Go is highly focused on faster compile time rather than speed of execution (even willing to sacrifice some run-time performance for faster build).
 The Go compiler doesn’t spend a lot of time trying to generate the most efficient possible machine code, it cares more about compiling lots of code quickly.